WebOrigami/docs/src/content/language/templates.md

 ${ samples.ori/templates/posts/post1.html }
 ```

 And a template can then reference this `title` property.
-Here the template uses the [`or`](/builtins/calc/or.html) function to provide a default title if the input document has no `title`.
+Here the template uses the `??` operator to provide a default title if the input document has no `title`.

 ```ori
 // blogPost.ori